regcs/AliceLG/README.md

 1. Install the Holoplay Service App and the Holoplay Core SDK on your PC or Mac.

-2. Install the Alice/LG addon:
+2. Install the Alice/LG add-on:
    - Open Blender
    - In the main menu, navigate to _Edit → Preferences → Add-ons → Install → Install Add-on_
    - Select the zip file and click "Install"
-   - Enable the addon by activating the check box next on the left
+   - Enable the add-on by activating the check box next on the left

 ## Usage

-### Addon Controls
+### Add-on Controls

 After the installation you find a _Looking Glass_ tab in each Blender viewport.
 Depending on the current selections, the tab has four control categories: